awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 1. Close all connections to the source when their transactions complete\.

-1. Update your application to use the Amazon RDS DB instance\.
-This update typically involves changing the connection settings to identify the host name and port of the Amazon RDS DB instance, the user account and password to connect with, and the database to use\.
+1. Update your application to use the Amazon RDS database\.
+This update typically involves changing the connection settings to identify the hostname and port of the Amazon RDS database, the user account and password to connect with, and the database to use\.

+1. Connect to the DB instance\.

+   For a Multi\-AZ DB cluster, connect to the writer DB instance\.

 1. Stop replication for the Amazon RDS instance using the [mysql\.rds\_stop\_replication](mysql_rds_stop_replication.md) command\.